antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 # Anomaly detection model training and deployment on the MAX32690 Evaluation Kit

 This example demonstrates how to train an example anomaly detection model and deploys it on an MCU using Kenning and Zephyr RTOS.
-The platform used for the experiments will be [MAX32690 Evaluation Kit](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/max32690evkit.html#eb-overview).
+The platform used in this example is the Analog Devices [MAX32690 Evaluation Kit](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/max32690evkit.html#eb-overview).
-This demo will use [Kenning Zephyr Runtime](https://github.com/antmicro/kenning-zephyr-runtime) and [Zephyr RTOS](https://www.zephyrproject.org/) for execution of model on hardware.
+This demo uses [Kenning Zephyr Runtime](https://github.com/antmicro/kenning-zephyr-runtime) and [Zephyr RTOS](https://www.zephyrproject.org/) for execution of the model on hardware.

 ## Prepare an environment for development

-This example uses the pre-built Docker image from [Kenning Zephyr Runtime](https://github.com/antmicro/kenning-zephyr-runtime).
+This example uses a pre-built Docker image from [Kenning Zephyr Runtime](https://github.com/antmicro/kenning-zephyr-runtime).
 To get started, create a Docker container with the necessary environment:

 ```bash
 docker run --rm -it -v $(pwd):$(pwd) -w $(pwd) ghcr.io/antmicro/kenning-zephyr-runtime:latest /bin/bash
 ```

-Secondly, create a workspace directory in the container:
+Then, create a workspace directory in the container:

 ```bash
 mkdir -p zephyr-workspace && cd zephyr-workspace
 ```

-In case the MAX32690 Evaluation Kit is connected to the desktop PC using MAX32625PICO debugger, the Docker container needs to be started in privileged mode, with UART and ACM devices forwarded to it.
+In case the MAX32690 Evaluation Kit is connected to the desktop PC using a MAX32625PICO debugger, the Docker container needs to be started in privileged mode, with UART and ACM devices forwarded to it.
 Assuming that the programmer is available as `/dev/ttyACM0`, and UART as `/dev/ttyUSB0` in the currently running system, run:

 ```bash test-skip
 docker run --privileged --device /dev/ttyACM0 --device /dev/ttyUSB0 --rm -it -v $(pwd):$(pwd) -v /dev/serial/by-id/:/dev/serial/by-id/ -w $(pwd) ghcr.io/antmicro/kenning-zephyr-runtime:latest /bin/bash
 ```

-Then, in the Docker container clone the Kenning Zephyr Runtime repository and install the latest Zephyr SDK:
+Then, in the Docker container, clone the Kenning Zephyr Runtime repository and install the latest Zephyr SDK:

 ```bash
 git clone https://github.com/antmicro/kenning-zephyr-runtime -b stable